EdMHill/EdMHill.github.io/_research/covid-19.md

 I am also a participant of the [Scientific Pandemic Influenza Group on Modelling (SPI-M)](https://www.gov.uk/government/groups/scientific-pandemic-influenza-subgroup-on-modelling){:target="_blank"}.
 SPI-M has been reporting to the [Scientific Advisory Group for Emergencies (SAGE)](https://www.gov.uk/government/organisations/scientific-advisory-group-for-emergencies){:target="_blank"}, providing advice (based on infectious disease modelling and epidemiology) on scientific matters related to the UK’s response to the COVID-19 pandemic.

-Listed below are associated peer-reviewed publications and preprints, split into nine broad themes (in alphabetical order): Contact tracing mobile apps, fitting to the UK outbreak, higher education, immune escape, precautionary breaks (circuit breakers), schools, vaccination, Variants of Concern (VOCs), workplaces.
+Listed below are associated peer-reviewed publications and preprints, split into ten broad themes (in alphabetical order): Contact tracing mobile apps, fitting to the UK outbreak, higher education, households, immune escape, precautionary breaks (circuit breakers), schools, vaccination, Variants of Concern (VOCs), workplaces.

 **Contact tracing mobile apps**
 * [The effect of notification window length on the epidemiological impact of COVID-19 contact tracing mobile applications.][app_notif_window_paper]{:target="_blank"}<br/>